- 1 large dried pasilla (negro) chile stemmed and seeded

-- 1 15oz can of diced tomatoes in juice (preferably fire-roasted)
+- 1 15oz can diced tomatoes in juice (preferably fire-roasted)

-- 1 medium white onion, sliced 1/4-inch thick 3 garlic cloves, peeled
+- 1 medium white onion sliced 1/4-inch thick

-Return the pan to medium-high heat.
-When the pan is hot, add the puree and stir constantly until thickened to the consistency of tomato paste (about 6 minutes).
-Add the broth and epazote (optional).
-Reduce the heat to medium-low and simmer for 15 minutes.
+Return pan to medium-high heat.
+When hot, add the pureé and stir constantly until thickened to the consistency of tomato paste (about 6 minutes).
+Add in chicken broth and epazote sprig (optional).
+Reduce heat to medium-low and simmer for 15 minutes.
 Taste and season with salt.

-Feel free to incorporate boneless skinless chicken breasts (shredded) and add to the simmering broth just before serving.
+Feel free to incorporate two boneless skinless chicken breasts (shredded) by adding to the pot when chicken stock is poured in.

 Tortilla soup or Sopa Azteca as it is also known, gets its name from the thin strips of fried tortillas strips that are added just before it's served.
 Traditionally, soups in Mexico have been used by the masses as a way to stretch an ingredient as far as possible.
 Sopa Azteca, it is believed, was created at least partially as a way to use up leftover stale tortillas.